mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 In this draft PR was worked as another project extension.
 The implemented “push” way model is extended into the “pull” model instead.
 The new approach decreases the effect latency and this latency is reported in the effect chain delay handler.
-This PR is still a Work In Progress.
+This PR is still a "Work In Progress".
 As the last work done the latency measurements were performed for several implementations and for different pitch settings.
 The measured data was plotted for demonstration.
 The new implementation was accepted and the PR will be done